 - Chemical treatment has been used locally ( the most commonly used herbicides are glyphosate-based ).
 However, the General Council of Finistère wishes to prohibit the use of phytosanitary products because of the risks to the environment and health.

 - Information and awareness are a major strategic focus in the fight against this species.
 Eradication actions must be accompanied by a broader awareness-raising campaign to limit or better prohibit the use of this species on the periphery of natural areas as well as along community roads, roundabouts or green spaces.
 This phase of information to the public, administrations and economic actors ( nurserymen, landscape gardeners, natural area managers ) should make it possible to inform the population of the invasive nature of this species and the harmful effects it causes both ecologically and in terms of public health.
-A ministerial order to prohibit the spread of pampas grass is being prepared.
+To this end, a ministerial order to ban the spread of pampas grass was issued in March 2020.